Graduate Certificate in Reading and Literacy (Added Authorization)

-The Reading Certificate (Added Authorization) authorizes the holder to assess student reading and provide reading instruction in response to those assessments.
+The Reading Certificate (Added Authorization) authorizes the graduate certificate holder to provide reading assessment and reading and language instruction in response to those assessments.
 Reading Certificate holders are also authorized to develop, implement, and adapt the reading content curriculum and assist classroom teachers in these areas.
 Holders of the Certificate may perform the above services at one or more school sites at the grade levels authorized by their prerequisite teaching credential.

 Requirements for the Certificate